-How are you planning to spend your 2019 spring or summer break?
-Are you interested in doing something different?
-Phi Kappa Psi is proud to offer a new service – learning experience for you: the 2019 Service Immersion Trips program.
+Phi Kappa Psi is proud to offer a new service – learning experience for our members: the 2019 Service Immersion Trips program.

-30 undergraduate Phi Psis will be selected to travel to a major city to participate in these life-changing experiences.
-If you choose to apply, you’re seeking to break out of your comfort zone, immerse yourself in a new culture, and take part in a series of hands-on service projects with local nonprofits and Phi Psi alumni.
+This spring, 30 undergraduate Phi Psis will be traveling to participate in a week-long service experience.
+During the trip, attendees can expect to break out of their comfort zone, immerse themselves in a new culture, and take part in a series of hands-on service projects with local nonprofits and Phi Psi alumni.
 Two trips are scheduled:

 March 24-30, 2019 – Denver, CO

 If you are already signed up to attend, use the following link to pay your small deposit.

 - Monday, Tuesday and Thursday will consist of 1-2 projects with local nonprofits, educational speaker(s) and group reflection.